 Open Cloud DLP

-To access Cloud DLP in the GCP Console:
+To access Cloud DLP in the Cloud Console:

 Alternatively, do the following:

-- In the GCP Console, if the navigation menu isn't visible, click the navigation button in the upper-left corner of the page.
+- In the Cloud Console, if the navigation menu isn't visible, click the navigation button in the upper-left corner of the page.

 - Point to Security, and then click Data Loss Prevention.